UEFA to investigate Austria star Arnautovic following claims he said 'I'm f*cking your Albanian mother' to ...

 UEFA's response

-UEFA have launched an official investigation into Anautovic's actions after receiving a letter from The North Macedonian Football Association (FFM) in which they demanded that the 32-year-old face the "severest punishment".
+UEFA has launched an official investigation into Arnautovic's actions after receiving a letter from The North Macedonian Football Association (FFM) in which it demanded that the 32-year-old face the "severest punishment".

 "Further information on this matter will be made available in due course."